Bay Area

 and have run Magical

-as a vital arts organization with an international following, and
+1979, as a vital arts organization with an international

-highest award for excellence in puppetry.)
-In addition the
+nations highest award for excellence in puppetry.)
+In

-15 countries throughout Latin America, Asia and Europe.
+popular in over 15 countries throughout Latin America, Asia and

 Michael studied puppetry with Muppet creator

-Jim Henson at the International Institute of Puppetry in France, and has taught puppetry at the college, and
+Jim Henson at the International Institute of Puppetry in France, and has taught puppetry at the college, high

 Michael is past Artistic Director of the Puppeteers of